TianciZheng/TianciZheng.github.io/_projects/final_project_part3.md

 ---
-name: Take2 - Vega-lite plots
+name: Final Project Part3 - Group 66
 tools: [Python, HTML, vega-lite, Jekyll]
-image: assets/pngs/cars.png
+image: assets/pngs/Inc5000.png
-description: This is a "showcase" project that follows Week11
+description: This is the  part 3 of the IS 445 final project created by Group 66
 custom_js:
   - vega.min
   - vega-lite.min